JonathanShor/DoubletDetection/README.md

 being cells. `labels` is a binary 1-dimensional numpy ndarray with the value 1 representing a detected doublet.
 The length of `labels` is equal to the length of `raw_counts`.

+See our [jupyter notebook](https://nbviewer.jupyter.org/github/JonathanShor/DoubletDetection/blob/master/docs/PBMC_8k_vignette.ipynb) for an example on 8k PBMCs from 10x.

 ## Obtaining data
 Data can be downloaded from the [10x website](https://support.10xgenomics.com/single-cell/datasets).